luci/luci-go/milo/ui/README.md

      implement encapsulation and enforce invariants.
  * Modules can themselves have different internal structures to implement different layers of encapsulation.
+ * Contexts, providers and hooks are defined as such:
+   * `context.[ts/tsx]` file that contains the context declaration and the provider.
+   * `hooks.[ts/tsx]` file that contains the hooks that are used to access or perform actions on the context, it can also be used to declare common hooks.

 Note: At the moment (2023-09-14), some packages are in an inconsistent state.
 Some modules should be moved to other packages.
 Notable items include but not